 Your place in this story and how this story has touched you!

-Tell us about these ripples we cannot see: Here at the picnic tables, write a note — to the Presidio 27, to the world, to the future.
+Tell us about these ripples we cannot see: Write a note — to the Presidio 27, to the world, to the future.
 Or tell us your connection to the story, or how this tour made you think and feel.
+Write your note here!